bmad-sim/SpaceCharge.jl/DesignDocument.md

   - The main entry point is `deposit!(mesh, x, y, z, q)`, which dispatches to the appropriate backend.

 ### 3.2 Field Solve (solve!)
-- **Purpose:** Compute the electric and magnetic fields on the grid from the deposited charge density, using FFT-based convolution with integrated Green's functions (IGF).
+- **Purpose:** Compute the electric field on the grid from the deposited charge density, using FFT-based convolution with integrated Green's functions (IGF).
 - **Implementation:**
   - The main solver is `solve!(mesh; kwargs...)`.
   - Pads the charge density array to double size for convolution.